roshan-abady/OpenAI-Azure-To-Snowflake/README.md

-# Azure Snowflake Codebase
+# OpenAI-Azure-To-Snowflake
-This repo contains Samples and codebase related to Azure and Snowflake Integrations
+This repo contains an example of briging spoken word to Data by the means of Azure OpenAI integration with Snowflake Data set.

 ## Legal